 Hannah Simon Goldman began attending YWWf(a)C classes the summer before her freshman year of high school, and no one’s been able to get rid of her since!
-She has since taken on the role of a teen assistant, completed the Young Women’s Feminist Leadership Academy program, interned for WWf(a)C, and become a full-fledged facilitator of Young Women’s programs.
-Currently a rising senior at Denison University, Hannah is majoring in Women’s and Gender Studies and English (no surprises there!), and currently works connecting nonprofits to free resources with Girls Who Code.
+In the interim, she has taken on the role of a teen assistant, completed the Young Women’s Feminist Leadership Academy program, interned for WWf(a)C, and become a full-fledged facilitator of Young Women’s, outreach, and adult programs.
+Hannah holds a B.A. in Women’s and Gender Studies and English (no surprises there!), and currently works connecting nonprofits to free resources with Girls Who Code.